Accessibility Information

 ADA Accessible Viewing Area

-There will be an Accessible Viewing Area within the venue for guests, who use wheelchairs, have significant mobility disabilities, or who have difficulty standing for long periods of time.
+There will be an accessible viewing area within the venue for guests, who use wheelchairs, have significant mobility disabilities, or who have difficulty standing for long periods of time.
 The Accessible Viewing Area is located at the back of the reserved lawn seating area.
 Staff will manage the viewing area accordingly to make sure all patrons are comfortable.

 Golf Carts